provectus/streaming-data-platform/README.md

 ```
 Test report would be stored in `./gatling/results/`
 ## User Guide
 An architecture is generic enough to support any business use case.
-For the demo purposes a canonical Adtech use case is implemented.
+For demonstration purposes, a canonical Adtech use case is implemented.
 ### Data Ingestion
 The following data streams are available:
 - [Bid](#bid)